gmcaguilar/pitch-simula/PITCHME.md

 ### Birth of SIMULA I

 - Nygaard and Dahl met at the Norwegian Defense Research Establishment (NDRE) |
-- January 1962: Dahl joined Nygaard in developing this computer language |
+- January 1962: Dahl joined Nygaard in developing this computer language at the NCC (Norwegian Computing Center) in Oslo |
 - May 1962: SIMULA I was born, a simulation language |

 +++